Estuary

 Out from London to the Sea

 The Thames Estuary is one of the world's great deltas, providing passage in and out of London for millennia.
 It is silted up with the memories and artefacts of past voyages.
 It is the habitat for an astonishing range of wildlife.
-And for the people who live and work on the estuary, it is a way of life unlike any other - one most would not trade for anything, despites its dangers.
+And for the people who live and work on the estuary, it is a way of life unlike any other - one most would not trade for anything, despites its many dangers.

-Rachel Lichtenstein has travelled the length and breadth of the estuary many times and in many vessels, from hardy tug boats to stately pleasure cruisers to an inflatable dinghy.
-And during these crossing she has gathered an extraordinary chorus of voices: mudlarkers and fishermen, radio pirates and champion racers, the men who risk their lives out on the water and the women who wait on the shore.
+Rachel Lichtenstein has travelled its length and breadth many times.
+Here she gathers these experiences in an extraordinary chorus of voices: mudlarkers and fishermen, radio pirates and champion racers, the men who risk their lives out on the water and the women who wait on the shore.
+Estuary is a thoughtful and intimate portrait of this profoundly British place, both the community and the environment, examining how each has shaped and continues to shape the other.

-• Publisher's description.
+Publisher's description.
 An immersive journey through the weird and haunting spaces of the Thames Estuary.
 Rachel Lichtenstein presents an extraordinary chorus of voices, from mudlarkers and fishermen to radio pirates and champion racers, capturing the incredibly diverse community of people who live and work in this ancient, wild and mesmerising place.

 Penguin

-Rachel Lichtenstein
+About Rachel Lichtenstein

 Rachel Lichtenstein is the author of Estuary as well as Rodinsky's Room (co-authored with Iain Sinclair), Rodinsky's Whitechapel, Keeping Pace, A Little Dust Whispered, On Brick Lane, and Diamond Street.
 She trained as a sculptor, and has exhibited her work in several British and international venues, including the Whitechapel Gallery, the Barbican, the British Library, Woodstreet Galleries in Pittsburgh in the USA, and the Jerusalem Theatre in Israel.
 From 2002 to 2004, she was the British Library's first Pearson Creative Research Fellow.